NickJarrett425/NickJarrett425/README.md

 💬 Ask me about **Django, AWS Services, Bootstrap... or anything.**

-⚡ Fun fact **The dish in Ratatouille is not ratatouille.
+⚡ Fun fact! **The dish in Ratatouille is not ratatouille.
 It's a variation called confit byaldi.**

  </div>